-The Seychelles National Assembly yesterday passed the groundbreaking Penal Code (Amendment) Bill – the first time in the country’s history that a law has been adopted to protect its citizens from crimes motivated by prejudice and identity-based hate.
-The Bill, approved by a majority of 18 votes to 8, safeguards Seychellois citizens, especially those from marginalised groups.
+The Seychelles National Assembly yesterday passed the groundbreaking Penal Code (Amendment) Act 2024 – the first time in the country’s history that a law has been adopted to protect its citizens from crimes motivated by prejudice and identity-based hate.
+The Act, approved by a majority of 18 votes to 8, safeguards Seychellois citizens, especially those from marginalised groups.

 After South Africa, the Seychelles is now the second country in Africa to protect against all forms of hate-based victimisation.